 Treatment will depend on what stage of disease your pet is in.

-is monitored with periodic check-ups.
+Some cats with HCM may never need any treatment; instead it may be recommended that the condition is monitored with periodic check-ups.
 Others may benefit from medications to help control their blood pressure or heart rate, to prevent clots, to improve their heart contractility, or to remove excess fluid from the lungs.
 Some cats may also need fluid drained from their chest occasionally.

 We realise that some cats are hard to medicate - if you are struggling to give your cats medication, let us know and we will try to offer tailored alternatives where possible.
 Treatment is always aimed at giving your cat the best possible quality of life, and keeping them happy and symptom free for as long as possible.